leannezhang/GithubIssues/README.md

  ![Image of Issue Viewer Details ](docs/Issue_Viewer_Details.png)

 ### Structure
-- `components/Home`: consists of components related to a list of issues and default page Separated stateful components and stateless components Chose to follow higher order components patterns to pass stateful components to stateless components For example, pass stateless Home to StatefulHome
+- `components/Home`: consists of components related to a list of issues and separate components with stateless and stateful. <br />
 - `components/Details`: consists of components related to Details page
 - `components/Common`: consists of utility functions
 - `api/github`: consists of github issues endpoints